affodilajF/MTQQ/README.md

   - For property that do not change requently => sensor version, serial number.

 ## B. Will Messages
+- Is to notify a subscriber that the publisher is unavailable due to network outage.
+- The last will message is set by the publishing client, and is set on a per topic basis which means that each topic can have its own last will message.
+(This means that each topic can have its own last will message associated with it.)
+The message is stored on the broker and sent to any subscribing client (to that topic) if the connection to the publisher fails.

 - The Will Message is designed to **notify other clients when a client disconnects unexpectedly or unexpectedly terminates its connection**.
 This feature helps in maintaining the robustness of the messaging system by providing a way to handle situations where a client does not explicitly disconnect.
 - The will messages is registered on the server when connecting.
 - Similiar to normal messages, it contains topic, payload, and other fields of will message.